flaskbb/flaskbb/docs/cli.rst

         The primary group of the user.
 The group ``GROUP`` has to be one of ``admin``, ``super_mod``, ``mod`` or ``member``.

-.. describe:: flaskbb upgrade

-    Updates the migrations and fixtures.

-    .. describe:: --all, -a

-        Upgrades migrations AND fixtures to the latest version.

-    .. describe:: --fixture FIXTURE, -f FIXTURE

-        The fixture which should be upgraded or installed.
-        All fixtures have to be places inside flaskbb/fixtures/

-    .. describe:: --force-fixture, -ff

-        Forcefully upgrades the fixtures.
-WARNING: This will also overwrite any settings.

 .. describe:: flaskbb populate

     Creates the necessary tables and groups for FlaskBB.